Patrick Wisdom Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

+- The Cardinals pitching staff is 25th in the league with a collective 8.1 strikeouts per nine innings.

-- The Cardinals have a 4.59 team ERA that ranks 23rd across all league pitching staffs.
+- The Cardinals have the 23rd-ranked team ERA across all MLB pitching staffs (4.57).

+- Matz (1-7) gets the starting nod for the Cardinals in his 15th start of the season.
+He's put together a 4.34 ERA in 87 2/3 innings pitched, with 85 strikeouts.

-- In his most recent outing on Sunday against the Chicago Cubs, the lefty went six innings, allowing five earned runs while surrendering six hits.
+- His most recent time out came on Wednesday against the Arizona Diamondbacks, when the lefty threw six scoreless innings while allowing five hits.

+- In 22 games this season, the 32-year-old has a 4.34 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .276 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.